de-passage/flags/README.md

 #####Macro:

     DPSG_DECLARE_FLAG(type, name, options...)
-This macro simply generate a class <name> and populate with an enumeration (class enum of undelying type <type>) of <options>, as well as a few functions.
+This macro simply generate a class [name] and populate with an enumeration (class enum of undelying type [type]) of [options], as well as a few functions.
 The underlying type must be large enough to handle the number of options you define thereafter or you'll get a compilation error (in the best case).
-Since the class don't support over 8 options yet it don't matter, just give **char**.
+Since the class does not support over 8 options yet it doesn't matter, just give **char**.

 #####Functions: